-Out of thousands of submissions, Dimitri Mellos’ recent street photography from New York City was named a Juror’s Pick in the first annual Magnum Photography Awards.
-Here we feature an extended edit of his New York series, “I speak of the city”, along with an insightful interview with the artist conducted by LensCulture editor-in-chief, Jim Casper.
+Out of a wide range of submissions from around the world, Dimitri Mellos’ recent street photography from New York City was named a Juror’s Pick in the first annual Magnum Photography Awards.
+Here we feature an extended edit of his New York series, “I speak of the city,” along with an insightful interview with the artist conducted by LensCulture’s Editor-in-Chief, Jim Casper.
 Enjoy!

 LC: You’ve studied philosophy and psychology — can you talk about how knowledge of those subjects influences you as a street photographer?

 DM: Obviously, my theoretical background (along with myriad other factors) has molded me into the person — and hence the photographer — that I am, so it indirectly informs my work, but it does not influence me directly.
 I am not a conceptual photographer, I have no interest in channeling my photographic work to illustrate or express some theory or concept.
 I think that such a conceptual approach usually makes for photographs that are feeble as art and feel forced, denoting a lack of real inspiration and engagement with the world.

 Having said that, I think that there are more indirect, latent affinities between my different interests — different aspects of my life are informed by similar motivations and sensibilities.
 For instance, my involvement in both photography and psychology is grounded in a deep-seated curiosity, an insatiable interest in other people and what makes them tick.